Skip to content

 While pantry moths are not significantly harmful they contaminate the food by leaving behind various products like eggs, larvae, and cocoons.
 When they find themselves in stored food, pantry moths leave by-products such as webbing, their excretion, dead bodies, and their cocoon skins.

-Therefore, as much as pantry moths are not responsible for spreading diseases, they can facilitate various health issues to humans as well as be an economic burden since foods have to be replaced even if they have nor expired.
+Therefore, as much as pantry moths are not responsible for spreading diseases, they can facilitate various health issues to humans as well as be an economic burden since foods have to be replaced even if they have not expired.

 What happens when you eat a pantry moth larva?